tmpfs/prism/doc/configuration.md

 * `textTransform` enables the text transform support (requires experimental plugins).
 * `debug` print configured plugins, default value is `__DEV__`.

+When no configuration object is given support for the `className` property is enabled and the global plugins to support mapping properties to styles and resolving default styles.

+This is a sensible minimal default configuration which will be sufficient for many applications and creates the least chance of conflict if you want to integrate Prism with an existing application.

-For example to use the [extended style properties](#extended-style-properties) and enable color name lookup:
+To use the [extended style properties](#extended-style-properties) and enable color name lookup:

 ```javascript
 Prism.configure(registry, {extendedProperties: true, colorNames: true})